 This is oversimplified, of course, but it gives us a basic understanding of how solid-stage amplifier output stages work.

 Another important component of a solid-state amplifier is the operational amplifier (op-amp).

 An operational amplifier is a voltage amplifying device designed to be used with external feedback components between its output and input terminals.
 It is a high-gain electronic voltage amplifier with a differential input and, typically, a single-ended output.

 Here is a simple op-amp schematic symbol with appropriate labels:

 Note that actual op-amps are often made of a complex circuit that includes a variety of transistors.

 Let's have another look at our simplified solid-state amplifier circuit:

 The to-be-amplified input audio signal is applied to the non-inverting (+) input of the op-amp.

-A volume control is typically available to adjust the voltage of the input signal before it reaches the op-amp.
-The op-amp itself will have a fixed gain ratio equal to R1/R2 +1 according to the negative feedback loop resisitors:
+A volume control is typically available to adjust the input signal's voltage before it reaches the op-amp.
+The op-amp itself will have a fixed gain ratio equal to R1/R2 +1 according to the negative feedback loop resistors: